solvvaa/2024-2-level-ctlr/docs/public/faq.rst

 find what module they belong to, and make your changes there, it is allowed.

-During execution of scrapper, error 404 NOT FOUND arises, although seed URLs include valid links only.
+During execution of scraper, error 404 NOT FOUND arises, although seed URLs include valid links only.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This usually happens when the link that is fed to ``requests.get()`` is